List of cybercriminals

 In the infancy of the hacker subculture and the computer underground, criminal convictions were rare because there was an informal code of ethics that was followed by white hat hackers.
 Proponents of hacking claim to be motivated by artistic and political ends, but are often unconcerned about the use of criminal means to achieve them.
 White hat hackers break past computer security for non-malicious reasons and do no damage, akin to breaking into a house and looking around.
 They enjoy learning and working with computer systems, and by this experience gain a deeper understanding of electronic security.
 As the computer industry matured, individuals with malicious intentions (black hats) would emerge to exploit computer systems for their own personal profit.

 Convictions of computer crimes, or hacking, began as early as 1984 with the case of The 414s from the 414 area code in Milwaukee.
 In that case, six teenagers broke into a number of high-profile computer systems, including Los Alamos National Laboratory, Sloan-Kettering Cancer Center and Security Pacific Bank.
 On May 1, 1984, one of the 414s, Gerald Wondra, was sentenced to two years of probation.
 In May 1986, the first computer trespass conviction to result in a jail sentence was handed down to Michael Princeton Wilkerson, who received two weeks in jail for his infiltration of Microsoft, Sundstrand Corp., Kenworth Truck Co. and Resources Conservation Co.

 In 2006, a prison term of nearly five years was handed down to Jeanson James Ancheta, who created hundreds of zombie computers to do his bidding via giant bot networks or botnets.
 He then sold the botnets to the highest bidder, who in turn used them for denial-of-service (DoS) attacks.

-As of 2012, the longest sentence for computer crimes is that of Albert Gonzalez for 20 years.
+The longest prison sentence imposed for computer-related crimes is that of Ross Ulbricht, who in 2015 was sentenced to life imprisonment without the possibility of parole for operating the Silk Road darknet market.
+Prior to this, the longest sentence was held by Albert Gonzalez, who received a 20-year term in 2010.[11].
 The next longest sentences are those of 13 years for Max Butler, 108 months for Brian Salcedo in 2004 and upheld in 2006 by the U.S. 4th Circuit Court of Appeals, and 68 months for Kevin Mitnick in 1999.